forestgrape/coronavirus/index.md

 * [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against the strain BCoV DB2.
 HECV-4408 is a strain that has been observed to cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

-#### observed interspecies jumps
+#### Observed Interspecies Jumps
- There are many examples where BCoVs jumped species borders, for which at least [interspecies infection](#interspecies-infection) is necessary but likely many occur until one yields a species jump.
-Frequent enteric coronavirus infections to humans occur(ed) likely but they are not easy to prove [citation coming].
+ There are many examples where BCoVs jumped species borders, for which at least [interspecies infection](./coronavirus.md#infecting-new-species) is necessary but likely many occur until one yields a species jump.
+Frequent enteric coronavirus infections to humans occur(ed) likely, but they are not easy to prove [citation coming].
-Examples where they have proven or there is strong evidence are:
+Examples where they have PCR confirmed:
-* The HECV-4408 coronavirus was isolated from a child having diarrhoea in 1994 as described in [Zhang et al](#zhang94)
+* The HECV-4408 coronavirus was isolated from a child having diarrhea in 1994 as described in [Zhang et al](#zhang94) Examples of a successful jump from BCoV between humans and bovine:
 * OC43 likely was a BCoV jump to humans.